-PERUSAHAAN PERSEROAN (PERSERO) PT TELEKOMUNIKASI INDONESIA Tbk AND ITS SUBSIDIARIES NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS As of December 31, 2017 and For the Year Then Ended (Figures in tables are expressed in billions of Rupiah, unless otherwise stated)
+PERUSAHAAN PERSEROAN (PERSERO) PT TELEKOMUNIKASI INDONESIA Tbk AND ITS SUBSIDIARIES NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS As of December 31, 2017 and for the Year Then Ended (Figures in tables are expressed in billions of Rupiah, unless otherwise stated)

-- c.
-Bank loans (continued) - b In connection with the agreement with NEC Corporation Consortium and TE SubCom, the Company entered into a loan agreement with JBIC, for the procurement of goods and services from NEC Corporation Consortium and TE SubCom for the Southeast Asia Japan Cable System project.
-The facilities consist of facilities A and B amounting to US\$18.8 million and US\$12.5 million, respectively. - c Based on the latest amendment on May 30, 2017. - d On March 13, 2015, the Company, GSD, Metra and Infomedia entered into several credit facilities agreements with PT Bank Sumitomo Mitsui Indonesia, The Bank of Tokyo - Mitsubishi UFJ, Ltd., ANZ and syndication of banks (BCA and BNI) amounting to Rp750 billion, Rp750 billion, Rp500 billion, and Rp3,000 billion, respectively.
-As of December 31, 2017 the unused facilities for PT Bank Sumitomo Mitsui Indonesia, The Bank of Tokyo - Mitsubishi UFJ, Ltd. and ANZ amounted to Rp82.5 billion, Rp82.5 billion dan Rp60 billion, respectively. - e On March, 24, 2017, the Company, Dayamitra, Sigma, GSD and Telin entered several credit agreements with BRI, BNI, and Bank Mandiri amounting to Rp1,000 billion, Rp1,500 billion and Rp1,500 billion, respectively.
-As of December 31,2017, the unused facilities for BNI and Bank Mandiri amounted to Rp200 billion and Rp805 billion, respectively. - f On March 30, 2017, The Company, GSD, Metra, Dayamitra, PINS, and Patrakom entered into several credit agreements with The Bank of Tokyo - Mitsubishi UFJ Ltd, PT Bank Sumitomo Mitsui Indonesia, PT Bank DBS Indonesia, Bank CIMB Niaga, and BCA amounting to Rp800 billion, Rp800 billion, Rp900 billion, Rp495 billion and Rp850 billion, respectively.
-As of December 31, 2017, the unused facilities for The Bank of Tokyo - Mitsubishi UFJ Ltd, PT Bank Sumitomo Mitsui Indonesia, PT Bank DBS Indonesia, Bank CIMB Niaga, and BCA amounted to Rp529 billion, Rp529 billion, Rp759 billion, Rp195 billion and Rp750 billion, respectively. - g Based on the latest amendment on September 26, 2017. - h Based on the latest amendment on December 21, 2017. - i Based on the latest amendment on October 20, 2016. - j Based on the latest amendment on April 10, 2017 - k Based on the latest amendment on May 9, 2017.
+c.
+Bank loans (continued)

+- b In connection with the agreement with NEC Corporation Consortium and TE SubCom, the Company entered into a loan agreement with JBIC, for the procurement of goods and services from NEC Corporation Consortium and TE SubCom for the Southeast Asia Japan Cable System project.
+The facilities consist of facilities A and B amounting to US\$18.8 million and US\$12.5 million, respectively.
+Based on the latest amendment on May 30, 2017. - ^d On March 13, 2015, the Company, GSD, Metra and Infomedia entered into several credit facilities agreements with PT Bank Sumitomo Mitsui Indonesia, The Bank of Tokyo Mitsubishi UFJ, Ltd., ANZ and syndication of banks (BCA and BNI) amounting to Rp750 billion, Rp750 billion, Rp500 billion, and Rp3,000 billion, respectively.
+As of December 31, 2017the unused facilities for PT Bank Sumitomo Mitsui Indonesia, The Bank of Tokyo - Mitsubishi UFJ, Ltd. and ANZ amounted to Rp82.5 billion, Rp82.5 billion dan Rp60 billion, respectively.

+On March, 24, 2017, the Company, Dayamitra, Sigma, GSD and Telin entered several credit agreements with BRI, BNI, and Bank Mandiri amounting to Rp1,000 billion, Rp1,500 billion and Rp1,500 billion, respectively.
+As of December 31,2017, the unused facilities for BNI and - Bank Mandiri amounted to Rp200 billion and Rp805 billion, respectively.
+As of becember 31,2017, the unused facilities for BN1 and Bank Mandiri amounted to Rp200 billion and Rp805 billion, respectively.

+On March 30, 2017, The Company, GSD, Metra, Dayamitra, PINS, and Patrakom entered into several credit agreements with The Bank of Tokyo Mitsubishi UFJ Ltd, PT Bank Sumitomo Mitsui Indonesia, PT Bank DBS Indonesia, Bank CIMB Niaga, and BCA amounting to Rp800 billion, Rp800 billion, Rp900 billion, - 9 Based on the latest amendment on September 26, 2017. - Based on the latest amendment on December 21, 2017. - Based on the latest amendment on October 20, 2016. - Based on the latest amendment on April 10, 2017 - Based on the latest amendment on May 9, 2017.